sss-lehigh/librome/README.md

 As they say, "Rome wasn't built in a day".

+# Directory Structure

+* include : contains all the include files
+* src : contains sources to be compiled
+* tools : contains tools for interacting with rome
+* scripts : contains setup scripts
+* share : contains cmake files for installation
+* tests : contains tests for building and testing rome
+* cmake : contains files to find dependencies
+* gladiators : experimental tests used for improving rome

 # Workload Driver Library (`rome/colosseum`)
 In order to test a system, there must be some kind of workload delivered to it.
 The focus of this library is to provide an easy-to-use library to do so.